+THE CALIFORNIA ASSOCIATION OF CLERKS AND ELECTION OFFICIALS (CACEO)

+ELECTION COSTS PROJECT

+Research Brief III

 Costs and Jurisdictional Complexity

-Two other research briefs have looked at differences among counties in terms of their electorate and labor costs, and examined how those factors might affect the cost and composition of supporting an election.
-This section looks at a third source of variation among counties: jurisdictional complexity.
-Counties bear the responsibility for providing their residents the opportunity to cast votes on candidates and measures for a variety of levels and offices – federal, state, county, city, school or tax districts, judicial – all of which may or may not intersect within a county’s territory.
+Two other research briefs in this series have looked at differences among counties in terms of their electorate and labor costs, and examined how those factors might affect the cost and composition of supporting an election.
+This paper looks at a third source of variation among counties: jurisdictional complexity.
+Counties bear the responsibility for providing their resident citizens the opportunity to cast votes on candidates and measures for a variety of levels and offices – federal, state, county, city, school or tax districts, judicial – some of which may or may not be completely contained within a county’s boundaries.
 This presents different challenges for a county with only one city – like Modoc or San Francisco – versus one with eighty-eight cities – like Los Angeles.

-From the decennial census, we draw on two measures of sub-county territorial complexity: the number of places – legally defined entities – within the county, and the number of Census Designated Places (CDPs), which have no legally defined boundaries but have a locally recognized identity.
+From the decennial census, we draw on two measures of sub-county territorial complexity: the number of places – legally defined entities such as cities and towns – within the county, and the number of Census Designated Places (CDPs), which have no legally defined boundaries but have a locally recognized identity.
 In addition, we use population density as a proxy for the degree of urban-ness, with its accompanying capacity for multiple jurisdictions.
 The measures from the Census were drawn from 2010.
-In addition, we use five measures related to this complexity from the Election Profile survey, including number of ballot types; number of candidates on the ballot; number of measures on the ballot; voting opportunities, including both candidates and measures; and the percent of voting opportunities for sub-county jurisdictions, as opposed to federal, state, and county-wide opportunities.
+In addition, we use five measures related to this complexity from the CACEO Election Profile survey, including number of ballot types; number of candidates on the ballot; number of measures on the ballot; voting opportunities, including both candidates and measures; and the percent of voting opportunities for sub-county jurisdictions, as opposed to federal, state, and county-wide opportunities.

 Descriptive Statistics for Jurisdictional Complexity